umbraco/UmbracoDocs/umbraco-cloud/frequently-asked-questions.md

 - `cf-iplatitude`: The visitor's latitude
 - `uc-ipcountry`: The visitor’s country. `uc-ipcountry` header is a carbon copy of [uf-ipcountry](https://developers.cloudflare.com/fundamentals/get-started/reference/http-request-headers/#cf-ipcountry).

-Note, the HTTP requests headers are available on all custom hostnames created through Umbraco Cloud, but not the default hostname for the Umbraco Cloud project e.g: project.euwest01..umbraco.io.
+Note, the HTTP requests headers are available on all custom hostnames created through Umbraco Cloud.
+But not the default hostname for the Umbraco Cloud project such as project.euwest01.umbraco.io.

 ### What versions of .NET does Cloud support?